-What is new developmentalism and how is it distinguished from classical developmentalism that preceded it?
-Following the publication of my book Developmental Macroeconomics (2014), coauthored with José Luis Oreiro and Nelson Marconi, where we systematize the ideas and models that a group of economists have been developing on the economic theory of new developmentalism since the early 2000s, I realized that it was important to reflect on the real meaning of the term.
-Since I introduced the new developmentalism concept in 2003, some, including myself, understood it not only as a theory but also as a form of economic and political organization of capitalism, which was a mistake.
-It is important to distinguish new developmentalism as well as the preceding classical developmentalism from developmentalism as a 'really existing' historical phenomenon - as a form of state and of capitalism, which serves as an alternative to economic liberalism.
-It is time to see how much it
+What is new developmentalism and how is it distinguished from classical developmentalism that preceded it?1 Following the publication of my book Developmental Macroeconomics, coauthored with Nelson Marconi and José Luis Oreiro, where we systematize the ideas and models that a group of economists have been developing on the economic theory of new developmentalism since the early 2000s, I realized that it was important to reflect on the real meaning of the term.2 Since I introduced the new developmentalism concept in 2003, some, including myself, understood it not only as a theory but also as a form of economic and political organization of capitalism, what was mistake.
+It is important to distinguish new developmentalism as well as the preceding classical developmentalism from developmentalism as a really existing historical phenomenon - as a form of state and of capitalism, which serves as an alternative to economic liberalism.
+It is time to see how much it is critical of its direct antecedent, classical developmentalism, which was part of the mainstream between the 1940s and the 1960s.
+Really existing developmentalism is a historical occurrence; it is a form of political and economic organization of capitalism, whereas classical and new developmentalism are economic and political theories aiming to explain progress or human development.